TheZoc/dotfiles/README.md

 TheZoc's Dotfiles
 =================

-These are my personal dotfiles.
-Thanks Robert Curth for his [original idea and instructions][1].
-They are tested and work fine in MacOS X 10.9.1
+These are my personal dotfiles, managed using [homesick][1] They are tested and work fine in MacOS X 10.10.3.
-In future, I might try this in Debian and see how they behave.
+In future, I might try this in Debian or some other Linux distro and see how they behave.

 ## How to Install

 Steps:

 1) Install homesick

 2) Install dotfiles

 ### Installing Homesick

-#### Recommended method

 Install ```rbenv```.
 A simple and short way to do that with homebrew is: